percona/pdmysql-docs/docs/solutions/pdps-group-replication.md

 There are three key components to achieve high availability:

-* **Infrastructure** - This is the physical or virtual hardware that database systems rely on to run.
+* **Infrastructure** - this is the physical or virtual hardware that database systems rely on to run.
 Without enough infrastructure (VM’s, networking, etc.), there cannot be high availability.
 The easiest example is: `there is no way to make a single server highly available`.

-* **Topology management** - This is the software management related specifically to the database and managing its ability to stay consistent in the event of a failure.
+* **Topology management** - this is the software management related specifically to the database and managing its ability to stay consistent in the event of a failure.
 Many clustering or synchronous replication solutions offer this capability out of the box.
 However, asynchronous replication is handled by additional software.

-* **Connection management** - This is the software management related specifically to the networking and connectivity aspect of the database.
+* **Connection management** - this is the software management related specifically to the networking and connectivity aspect of the database.
 Clustering solutions typically bundle with a connection manager.
 However, in asynchronous clusters, deploying a connection manager is mandatory for high availability.

 This solution is based on a tightly coupled database cluster.
 It offers a high availability level of 99.995% when coupled with the Group Replication setting `group_replication_consistency=AFTER`.